trys/trysv4/content/blog/sergey-markdown.md

 ---
-title: 'Sergey + Markdown + Tests'
+title: 'Sergey + Markdown + Tests + Folders'
-date: 2019-04-20
+date: 2019-04-22
 description: Adding markdown support to the little static site generator
 categories: Web
 ---

-After a bank holiday weekend of hacking, [Sergey](https://sergey.cool) now has markdown support!
+After a bank holiday weekend of hacking, [Sergey](https://sergey.cool) has some exciting new features!

+## Markdown 📝

 Markdown is one of those developer experience features that usually goes hand-in-hand with a static site generator.
 But it was important to me for it to be an opt-in feature.